Located in Barcelona and Girona

 Most clients notice their first changes in the first four to six sessions, however a minimum of twenty sessions is recommended to ensure that the changes are sustained over time.

 While brain training is similar to physical training in many ways, the brain and body express the side effects of training differently.
-Fatigue, at the brain level, is experienced in the form of mental fatigue, in the same way that it happens after learning a complex mental skill, after speaking a language with which one is not fluent.
+Fatigue, at the brain level, is experienced in the form of mental exhaustion, in the same way that happens after learning a complex mental skill, after speaking a language with which one is not fluent.

 During neurofeedback sessions we monitor your brain activity, so we can tell if your brain is getting tired, or overloaded, and adjust your training accordingly.